randomBrainstormer/MMM-GoogleCalendar/README.md

 # Module: MMM-GoogleCalendar

-This module is a customization from MaigcMirror's default calendar module to display google calendar events.
+This module is a customization from MaigcMirror's default calendar module to display your Google calendars (including the Google Family calendar).
 Inspired by the [GoogleTask module](https://github.com/jgauth/MMM-GoogleTasks).

 ### Dependencies